THREATQ FOR:

 beyond protection to include detection, response and recovery.

-ACCELERATE ANALYSIS AND RESPONSE
+ACCELERATE ANALYSIS

 and response to attacks through collaborative threat analysis that enables shared understanding and coordinated response.